curenosm/curenosm/README.md

 ### Welcome to my Github profile

-- 🌱 I'm currently learning more about Automata & Formal Languages and Quantum Computation.
+- 🌱 I'm currently learning more about: Automata & Formal Languages and Quantum Computation.
+- 👀 I’m interested in: Diagrammatic Approaches and Gamification for Learning.
+- 💞️ I’m looking to collaborate on: Quantum Artificial Intelligence open source projects.
 - 😄 Pronouns: He/him.

 📈 **My GitHub Stats:**